How different are the performance specs of “Pro” vs “Hobby” servos?

 Something to note: this is a very cool capability, but don’t try to attach the tool to the spindle directly.
 You don’t want to be bashing your spindle bearings on each stroke.
 Build a holder that affixes to the side of the head.…

 Since having published the details of where to obtain it in small quantity (directly off their web store), I’ve seen a number of folks over on CNCZone pick up a tube.
 One fellow (gd.marsh on CNCZone) is now testing the spindle on his Chinese mill to 8000 rpm–cool beans!

 After seeing all this, I finally place my own order for a tube of the magic grease.
 I’ll be using it on my IH mill belt drive project, when I finally get to it.

 You want Kluber Isoflex NBU 15.
-It ain’t cheap–about $30 with shipping for a 50G tube–so what makes its so magical?… Read the rest
+It ain’t cheap–about $30 with shipping for a 50G tube–so what makes its so magical?
+This diagram will serve to illustrate:

 One of my readers (thanks, Pablo), sent me a link to this great idea over on the Candlepower forums.
 Lots of interesting stuff over on Candlepower, BTW.
 Folks over there are making custom high-tech flashlights, and a lot of the work is really cool.

 This idea is designed to make it easier to mount medium-sized chucks on your lathe.
 Take a look at what I’m calling a “Chuck Hauler”:

 The chuck goes on the hauler like this.
 You can grab the bar on either side of the chuck to use both hands…

 Place the hauler onto your lathe’s ways.
 The hardwood base protects the ways from harm…